-While we all have our favored methods for composing, we also often struggle with keeping our ideas and the details about our numerous characters and locations straight in our minds – not to mention the intricate plot details that keep our story logically moving forward.
+While we all have our methods for composing, we often struggle to keep ideas and details straight.
+Numerous characters and locations can become confusing.
+Not to mention the intricate plot details that keep our story logically moving forward.
 How many times a day do we have that “Eureka!” moment only to lose the thought a few minutes (or sentences) later?
 Instead of losing the sparks of brilliance, we should learn from the coffee house journalists and capture these fresh thoughts in our writer’s journal.

 All writers should have a writer’s journal close at hand.
 You never know when inspiration will strike or you will hear a catchy turn of phrase you wish to remember or you witness a situation you can re-purpose.
 Your journal may consist of a binder filled with thoughts recorded on bits of paper, a meticulously maintained bound notebook, or your favorite electronic device.
 It may be highly organized by characters, scenes, and plot elements or it may be a stream of consciousness jumble of ideas.
 Your journaling method is as personal as your writing process.